juju/docs/src/en/actions.md

 Actions are scripts that can be triggered on a unit via the command line.
 Parameters for an action are passed as a map, either defined in a YAML file or given through the UI, and are validated against the schema defined in actions.yaml.
-See [Actions for the charm author](authors-charm-actions.html) for more information.
+See [Actions for the charm author][charmactions] for more information.

 The following commands are specified for dealing with actions: